-15.3 It is acknowledged that Articulate shall not be liable for breach of contract or any other failure or defect in performance of the Services (or any Additional Services, work or project) which are performed other than by employees of the Company or performed by the Client or its agents or their employees or by any other third parties.
+15.2 It is acknowledged that Articulate shall not be liable for breach of contract or any other failure or defect in performance of the Services (or any other work or project) which are performed other than by employees of Articulate or are performed by the Client or its agents or their employees or by any other third parties.

 15.4 If any term or provision of these Conditions is held invalid, illegal or unenforceable for any reason by any court of competent jurisdiction, such provision shall be severed and the remainder of the provisions shall continue in full force and effect as if these Conditions had been agreed with the invalid, illegal or unenforceable provisions eliminated.

-15.6 These Conditions (together with the terms (if any) set out in the Contract, any Services Sheet or specification and/or Charges Sheet) constitute the entire agreement between the parties, supersede any previous agreement or understanding and may not be varied except in writing between the parties.
+15.7 These Conditions (together with the terms of any Letter of Engagement and/or Scope of Work) constitute the entire agreement between the parties and supersede and extinguish all previous agreements, promises, assurances, warranties, representations and understandings, whether written or oral, relating to the subject matter of the Contract and may not be varied except in writing between the parties.

-15.8 In the event of any conflict between the provisions of these Conditions and the Services Sheet or Charges Sheet, these Conditions shall prevail.
-In the event of any conflict between the Contract provisions and these Conditions, the parties shall adopt the meaning which best gives commercial efficacy to the Contract having regard to Articulate’s original intention.
+15.9 In the event of any conflict between the provisions of these Conditions and the Letter of Engagement or Scope of Work, these Conditions shall prevail and the parties shall adopt the meaning which best gives commercial efficacy to the Contract having regards to Articulate’s original intention.

-15.11 The Client shall not assign all or any of its rights or obligations under this Agreement without the written consent of Articulate.
+15.11 The Client shall not assign all or any of its rights or obligations under this Contract without the written consent of Articulate.

 15.12 Except as expressly provided (including in respect of indemnity), the parties do not intend any term of this Contract to create any rights or benefits to any other party other than the parties to the Contract or to be enforceable pursuant to the Contracts (Rights of Third Parties) Act 1999.

-15.14 The Contract and these Conditions shall be governed by the laws of England and Wales, and the Client and Articulate submit to the exclusive jurisdiction of the courts of England and Wales in respect of any dispute arising hereunder.
+15.13 The Contract and these Conditions shall be governed by the laws of England and Wales, and the Client and Articulate submit to the exclusive jurisdiction of the courts of England and Wales in respect of any dispute arising under them.